Neogramin/neogramin.github.io/pages/privacy.md

 This Privacy Policy may be updated from time to time for any reason.
 You are advised to consult this Privacy Policy regularly for any changes, as continued use is deemed approval of all changes.
 You can check the history of this policy below.

-Privacy Policy last updated on 11th March, 2022
+Privacy Policy last updated on 10th Feb, 2024